Cyber Resilience

 CVE-2024-52052 is a critical-severity Reliance on File Name or Extension of Externally-Supplied File (CWE-646) vulnerability in Wowza Streaming Engine.
 Its CVSS base score is 9.4 (Critical).

-Operationally, ranked in the top 12.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Double File Extension (T1036.007); ranked at the 39th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References